Distributed Corruption Detection in Networks

 {\bf Proof:}\, If $u \in T$ and $v$ is an out neighbor of $u$ in $H$, then $v \in T$ (as $u$ reports so).
 If $v \in B$, and $u$ is an in-neighbor of $v$ in $H$, then $u \in B$ (as $u$ reports that $u \in T$). $\Box$

 Call an SCC of $H$ truthful if it is a subset of $T$, else it is a subset of $B$ and we call it corrupt.

-Let $H'$ be the induced subgraph of $G$ on the set $T$ of all truthful vertices. \begin{claim} Any SCC of $H'$ is also an SCC of $H$. \end{claim}
+Let $H'$ be the induced subgraph of $G$ on the set $T$ of all truthful vertices. \begin{clm} Any SCC of $H'$ is also an SCC of $H$. \end{clm}

 {\bf Proof:}\, If $u,v \in T$ and $(u,v)$ is an edge of $G$, then it is an edge of $H$ too.
 Thus each SCC $C'$ of $H'$ is contained in an SCC $C$ of $H$.
-This SCC is truthful, by Claim \ref{c25}, and cannot contain any additional truthful vertices as otherwise these belong to $C'$ as well. $\Box$ \begin{claim} The graph $H'$ contains an SCC of size at least $|T|-2 \delta n > (1/2-2 \delta)n$. \end{claim}
+This SCC is truthful, by Claim \ref{c25}, and cannot contain any additional truthful vertices as otherwise these belong to $C'$ as well. $\Box$